2 Who we are

 Where you have provided us with your consent, you have the right to withdraw this at any time.
 This will not affect the lawfulness of any processing performed before your withdrawal.

-If you withdraw your consent for marketing communications and/or our newsletter (see paragraph 7 above), we will not be able to send you any further marketing communications unless you re-subscribe, and you may miss out on important offers and deals which are of interest to you.
+If you withdraw your consent for marketing communications and/or our newsletter (see section 8 above), we will not be able to send you any further marketing communications unless you re-subscribe, and you may miss out on important offers and deals which are of interest to you.

-Where we rely on your explicit consent to process your sensitive personal data to provide you with passenger assistance services and you withdraw such consent, we will no longer be able to provide you with the assistance you have requested unless an alternative legal basis applies to such processing.
+Where we rely on your explicit consent to process your special category data to provide you with passenger assistance services and you withdraw such consent, we will no longer be able to provide you with the assistance you have requested unless an alternative legal basis applies to such processing.

 In certain circumstances it will be necessary for you to provide us with your personal data, to enable us to manage our operations, to provide services to you or to comply with our statutory obligations.
 In other circumstances, it will be at your discretion whether you provide us with personal data or not.
 However, failure to supply any of the personal data we request may mean that we are unable to maintain or provide services or products to you.